 R13 vs R15 Insulation, Which One is Better?

-R13 insulation is best suited for individuals who live in somewhat warm climes.
-Adding extra sheets of this shielding can assist in boosting heat resistance.
-The following are the primary advantages of utilizing R13 insulation in the household:
+R13 insulation, often used as wall insulation, is best suited for individuals in somewhat warm climates.
+Adding extra sheets of this shielding can assist in boosting heat resistance and can include vapor barriers for added protection.

 • Great for Warmer Climates